 The Threema Support center consists primarily of a large, searchable FAQ, with helpful answers to the 150+ most frequently asked questions about their product.

 You can also contact the Support Team directly, although they request you confirm the answer to your question is not already covered in the FAQ before doing so.
 We sent them a few test messages and found the team to be very helpful.
-The turn-around time could have been faster, but that is a common issue in the annoying lockdown world we inhabit today.
+The response time could have been faster, but that is a common issue in the annoying lockdown world we inhabit today.

 How private & secure is Threema?